You should be able to use this guide to...

 SORRY WINDOZE USERS!

-Here are some caveats and general guidelines about when and how to write tests.
+Here are some caveats and general guidelines about when and how to write functional tests.

 - For test commands to pass they must return a 0 status code eg not have any errors